 All gambling in the state is regulated by the Connecticut Department of Consumer Protection’s Gaming Division.

 The state’s two tribes – the Mashantucket Pequot and Mohegan – have exclusive rights to casino gaming.
 The Mashantucket Pequot are partnered with DraftKings, while the Mohegan tribe operates under its own brand, with FanDuel providing the technology.

 Like most states, the legal gambling age in Connecticut is 21.
-There’s no reason to believe it will be any different for online gambling.
+This applies to both retail and online gambling.

-As with other states, the rule for playing casino games online in CT will be that you do not have to be a state resident, but you must be physically located within the state’s borders to play.
-Geolocation technology built into the apps will guarantee this.
+As with other states, the rule for playing casino games online in CT is that you do not have to be a state resident, but you must be physically located within the state’s borders to play.
+Geolocation technology built into the apps guarantees this.

 The state will tax online casino revenue at 18% for the first five years.
 After this, it will go up to 20% for the next five, at which point the state and tribes can renegotiate.

 The same agreement between the Governor and tribes will also allow both retail and online sports betting in CT.
-Unlike online casino gaming, this will be shared with the state lottery.
+Unlike online casino gaming, this is shared with the state lottery.

-The lottery will also be allowed to sell draw tickets and offer instant Keno online, but not e-Instants, which bear too much resemblance to casino games.
+The lottery is also allowed to sell draw tickets and offer instant Keno online, but not e-Instants, which bear too much resemblance to casino games.